isomerpages/gb-assist/pages/solutionrepo/solution544.md

 ### Description

 Keepital is an online B2B platform that brings together buyers and suppliers which allow business owners to reach out to prospects.
-Through this platform, business owners can list their products, generate quotation to the buyers.
-To Digitize all SME products and services into a single platform, all hardcopy practices of Wholesale SME will be digitized.
+Through this platform, business owners can list their products, generate quotation to the buyers.To Digitize all SME products and services into a single platform, all hardcopy practices of Wholesale SME will be digitized.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Keep_20190044_Annex_3_20200625143301_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria